juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_3.md

 **When a context is needed, the format for a technical definition is**:
 `Classification = Differentiation = Qualifier + Term`.

-For example, below we have three definitions of the same term in different contexts:
+For example, below we have three definitions of the term 'stall' in different contexts:

 * `CAR (In driving), a stall is an operating condition in which a sudden and unexpected loss of power occurs.`